 Contact a Manager

 If the supervisor’s answer is one that you continue to disagree with and you feel the decision does not correctly apply to your project, you may request review of the issue by writing to the appropriate manager.
 In order to achieve finality with an answer from the manager that will be relied upon by all involved, resolution of the disputed issue should be sought in writing.
-Please send your letter to the appropriate manager below c/o SDOT, 700 Fifth Ave., Suite 2300, PO Box 34019, Seattle, WA 98124:
+Please send your letter to the appropriate manager below c/o SDOT, 700 Fifth Ave., Suite 2300, PO Box 34019, Seattle, WA 98124 or via electronic mail:

 A written response will be made by the manager, usually within two weeks of the request, unless additional, time-consuming research, analysis or discussion is required.
-(The manager will let you know within a week of your request, if extra work will be needed).
+The manager is asked to tell you within one week of your request, if extra work will be needed.
 The manager will involve the assigned staff and supervisor to gain full understanding of the situation and inform them of the final resolution.

 Contact the Director

 We want to assist you as much as possible should a disagreement arise.
-If, after following the above process, you are still not satisfied that you have been given the highest of quality service, feel free to contact our SDOT Street Use & Urban Forestry Director, Barbara Gray, at (206) 615-0872.
+If, after following the above process, you are not satisfied with the quality of service you have received, please contact our SDOT Street Use Director, Kevin O'Neill, at (206) 386-4556.